Small Garden Fountain Step 1: Overview

 Here is a cross-section of this garden fountain.

 Small Garden Fountain Step 2: Solid forms are the first step to a successful concrete pour

 Photo 1: Build the round form

-Draw an 18-in. diameter circle on 3/4-in. plywood.
+On 3/4-in. plywood (minimum size of 18 x 18 in.), draw an 18-in. diameter circle.
 Saw it out with a jigsaw.
 Drill a 5/8-in. hole in the center.
 Cut a 60-in. length of 4-in. wide galvanized metal flashing.
 Run a strip of double-faced carpet tape along the top and bottom edge.
 Then wrap the flashing around the plywood circle.